tbastos/lift/README.md

 ## Contributing

 Lift has a straightforward, well-tested, pure-Lua code base.
-You are encouraged to contribute! :smiley:
+You are encouraged to contribute!

 Please follow the [contribution guidelines](CONTRIBUTING.md).
 You may also want to read the [project's philosophy](CONTRIBUTING.md#philosophy).